arpitghura/Simple-Interest-Calculator/README.md

-# coding-project-template
+# Simple Interest Calculator

-Made a simple interest calculator during the course Introduction to HTML , CSS and Java Script By IBM On coursera.
+Made a simple interest calculator during the course Introduction to HTML, CSS and Javascript By IBM On coursera.